Zhang-VISLab/Zhang-VISLab.github.io/_pages/about.md

 ---

 # Recent News
+* 08/30/2022.
+Our REU work (undergrad team) was accepted to **IEEE MIT Undergraduate Research Technology Conference 2022**.
 * 08/23/2022.
 One paper was accepted to **ACM SIGSPATIAL 2022**.
 * 07/08/2022.
 One paper was accepted to **Sensors**.
 * 07/03/2022.
 One paper was accepted to **ECCV 2022**.